kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 1. Get all inbound tags.
 2. Take the matched rules.
 3. Check if inbound has the tag defined in the rule.
 4. If yes, iterate over all endpoints of the service and group them in to priority groups, by matching with the specific rule(first localZone, then  crossZone).
 If no, get all the endpoints in the zone.
+   1. Move matching endpoints by first tag to priority 0
+   2. Move matching endpoints by n tag to priority  n-1
+   3. All not matching endpoint in the local zone move to priority n
+   4. Iterate over zone endpoints and based on matching put them in priority N+ iteration
 5. Create `LocalityLbEndpoints` with selected endpoints.
 6. Override `ClusterLoadAssignment` for the dataplane in the `ResourceSet`.